toshk9/ChatBot-Model-based-on-Transformer-Architecture/README.md

 The code also includes an example of how to use the trained model for inference.
 Once the model is trained, you can input a prompt or a partial sentence, and the model will generate a coherent response based on its learned patterns and context.

 Feel free to explore the **model.ipynb** notebook to understand the implementation details and experiment with different parameters, datasets, or modifications to the architecture.
-# ПЕРЕПИСАТЬ
-Note: Please ensure that you have installed the required dependencies mentioned in the requirements.txt file before running the code.

 Happy modeling and chatbot conversations!